functionland/fula-api/docs/wnfs-comparison.md

 - **Operational tradeoff:**
   - There is no simple “rotate single KEK and rewrap everything” knob; rotations are tied to evolving ratchet state and can be more complex to coordinate globally.

+#### Peergos

+- **Cryptree‑centric rotation:**
+  - Each file or directory has its own symmetric keys in the Cryptree hierarchy.
+  - You can rotate keys for a subtree by re‑encrypting child keys and updating capabilities, limiting blast radius to that subtree.
+- **Login and identity keys:**
+  - Login keys are derived from `scrypt(username, password, salt)`; login data then yields identity and social keypairs.
+  - Changing password or re‑provisioning devices affects login‑level protection; content keys remain protected by Cryptree.
+- **Tradeoffs:**
+  - Like WNFS, there is no single KEK to flip; global rotation across all data is heavier and requires walking the Cryptree.
+  - Compromise is generally localized (per capability or subtree) rather than catastrophic for the whole account.

 **Verdict:**

-- Fula now has a **complete, practical KEK rotation implementation** with `kek_version` in metadata and bulk rotation tooling.
+- **Fula** now has a **simple, operationally friendly KEK/DEK rotation** story with `kek_version` in metadata and `rotate_bucket()` for bulk re‑wrapping.
-- WNFS's per‑node ratchet scheme provides **fine‑grained forward secrecy** and localized compromise, at the cost of operational complexity.
+- **WNFS** and **Peergos** both favor **fine‑grained, per‑subtree or per‑node rotation** via ratchets or Cryptree, which improves compromise isolation but makes "rotate everything" operations more complex.
-- For **global KEK rotation** (e.g. after key compromise), Fula's approach is more straightforward; for **per‑node forward secrecy**, WNFS's ratchets are stronger.
+- For **global KEK rotation** after a detected breach, Fula is easiest to operate; for **localized forward secrecy and least‑privilege capabilities**, WNFS and Peergos provide stronger granularity.

 ### 3.3 Security and Privacy